-2) may include the PC5 security policies per relay service code for 5G ProSe remote UE.
-In the PC5 security policies per relay service code for 5G ProSe remote UE, the 5G PKMF:
+2) may include the PC5 security policies per relay service code for 5G ProSe remote UE when acting as a 5G ProSe remote UE or for 5G ProSe end UE when acting as a 5G ProSe end UE.
+In the PC5 security policies per relay service code for 5G ProSe remote UE or 5G ProSe end UE, the 5G PKMF:

-A) for each relay service code for which the UE is authorized to act as a 5G ProSe remote UE:
+A) for each relay service code for which the UE is authorized to act as a 5G ProSe remote UE or 5G ProSe end UE:

 i) shall include the PC5 security policies;

-c) if the UE requests the 5G ProSe UE-to-network relay discovery security parameters for 5G ProSe UE-to-network relay UE:
+c) if the UE requests the for 5G ProSe UE-to-network relay UE or 5G ProSe UE-to-UE relay UE:

-1) shall include the 5G ProSe UE-to-network relay discovery security parameters for 5G ProSe UE-to-network relay UE.
-In the 5G ProSe UE-to-network relay discovery security parameters for 5G ProSe UE-to-network relay UE, the 5G PKMF:
+1) shall include the 5G ProSe security parameters for 5G ProSe UE-to-network relay UE when acting as a 5G ProSe UE-to-network relay UE or for 5G ProSe UE-to-network relay UE when acting as a 5G ProSe UE-to-UE relay UE.
+In the 5G ProSesecurity parameters for 5G ProSe UE-to-network relay UE or 5G ProSe UE-to-UE relay UE, the 5G PKMF:

-A) shall include the expiration timer of the 5G ProSe UE-to-network relay discovery security parameters for 5G ProSe UE-to-network relay UE; and
+A) shall include the expiration timer of the 5G ProSe security parameters for 5G ProSe UE-to-network relay UE when acting as a 5G ProSe UE-to-network relay UE or for 5G ProSe UE-to-network relay UE when acting as a 5G ProSe UE-to-UE relay UE; and

-B) for each relay service code for which the UE is authorized to act as a 5G ProSe UE-to-network relay UE:
+B) for each relay service code for which the UE is authorized to act as a 5G ProSe UE-to-network relay UE or 5G ProSe UE-to-UE relay UE:

 i) if the requested model is not indicated in the PROSE_SECURITY_PARAM_REQUEST message or is set to "model A", may include the code-sending security parameters for model A containing one or more of DUSK, DUIK and DUCK with associated encrypted bitmask;